 The photo is not straight.
 It’s hard to tell without a horizon.
 And I wanted the viewer to be confused as to why the photo appeared so unbalanced, adding to the effect.

 A point of interest has to contrast with the rest of the frame in some way.
-That can be in size, colour, tone or shape.
+That can be in size, color, tone or shape.

-There is no greater contrast in colour than that of black and white, especially true in the photo below.
+There is no greater contrast in color than that of black and white, especially true in the photo below.

 The photo wasn’t cropped or Photoshopped to add a large amount of black area.
 It was just the nature of the lighting in the club when I took that photo.

 The obvious crowd gives a feeling of depth and the lighting is dramatic.
 But we’re just as drawn to the blank space as we are to the white detail.